-Any network interface card (NIC) supported by the Linux kernel should also be supported by the boot disks.
-You may need to load your network driver as a module.
+Any network interface card (NIC) supported by the Linux kernel are also be supported by the boot disks.
+All network drivers are compiled as modules so you need to load one first during the initial network setup.
+The list of supported network devices is: